icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 The ultimate goal of the Slice language is to define operations and their enclosing scopes, interfaces.
 All other Slice constructs and statements merely support the definition of interfaces.

-An interface specifies an abstraction--a group of abstract operations.
+An interface specifies an abstraction—a group of abstract operations.
 A client application calls these operations while a server application hosts a service that implements this interface.

 For example: